All Products

 2. Go to the Instance page.
 Click Connect in the actions column, then click Sign in now in the dialog box that appears.
 Select Terminal for Connection Method, enter your username and password, then log in.

-2. On the Windows Server desktop, right-click the 开始图标 icon and select Disk Management.
+2. On the Windows Server desktop, right-click the Start icon and select Disk Management.

-3. In the Disk Management interface, right-click the target volume and select Change Drive Letter and Paths from the pop-up menu.
+3. In Disk Management, right-click the target volume and select Change Drive Letter and Paths.
 Follow the on-screen instructions.

 A GPT partition becomes an MBR partition

-To scale out the disk to more than 2 TiB in the future, you must transform the partition to a GPT partition.
+To expand beyond 2 TiB later, you must transform the partition to a GPT partition.

 The dynamic disk structure is not copied